Please note: Menus translations are posted as they become available.

-The school nutrition programs provide nutritious meals to children during the school day.
-In order to serve healthy, high-quality meals to all children, we must make sure we are financially secure.
+The school meal programs provide nutritious meals to children during the school day.
+In order to serve healthy, high-quality meals to all children, we must ensure that we are financially secure.
 You play a key role in this effort, and are responsible for purchases made by your child in their school cafeteria.
-As parents/guardians, MCPS wants to ensure that you are notified when student cafeteria accounts are low and/or go into a negative balance.
-All are expected to pay.
+MCPS wants to ensure that you are notified when student cafeteria accounts are low or go into a negative balance.
+Everyone is expected to pay.

-If your child's growing negative balance is concerning you, your child may be eligible to receive Free or Reduced-Price meals.
-You may apply online at MySchoolApps.com or complete a Household Application for Free and Reduced-Price Meals, available from your child's school.
+If your child's growing negative balance is concerning you, your child may be eligible to receive free or reduced-price meals.
+Apply online at MySchoolApps.com or complete a Household Application for Free and Reduced-price Meals, available from your child's school.

-Sometimes, foods, such as whole grains, are not particularly acceptable to students, but recognized as highly beneficial and healthy.
-In these instances we will try different forms of the product, believing that, over time, students will become more accustomed to having these foods as a regular part of their diets.
+Sometimes foods, such as whole grains, are not particularly acceptable to students, but are we recognize them as highly beneficial and healthy.
+We will always try different ways to present the product, believing that, over time, students will become more accustomed to having these foods as a regular part of their diet.

 MCPS menus are planned in cycles during the school year.
-Different menu items may be offered for a specified period of time and then replaced with new offerings.
+Different menu items may be offered for a specific period of time and then replaced with new offerings later.
 This allows us to increase the variety of foods offered during the year.

-In continuing efforts to promote and maintain a healthy school environment, guidelines for the sale of snack and beverage items through vending machines, school stores, athletic department and fundraisers have been updated.
-Under the direction of the Chief Operating Officer, schools were notified of the nutritional requirements for the sale of food sold to students from midnight until 30 minutes after the end of the instructional day.
+We continue to promote and maintain a healthy school environment.
+We have updated guidelines for the sale of snack and beverage items through vending machines, school stores, athletic departments, and fundraisers.
+The Office of the Chief Operating Officer notifies schools of the nutritional requirements for the sale of food sold to students from midnight until 30 minutes after the end of the instructional day.